Regional Sustainable Technologies

 The course will be delivered by professors from Auburn University and instructors from the region who are active in the industry and experts in their fields.
 The courses will take place at the facilities of the Engineering Association of Navarre which is located in the center of Pamplona and has modern classrooms with high definition digital projector, multimedia interactive white boards, video recording facilities and internet conferencing equipment.

-A 2-week Spanish Language Course is offered by Education Services Pamplona during the two weeks preceding the course for student that would like to arrive early in Spain and develop their Spanish language skills.
+A 2-week Spanish Language Course is offered by Education Services Pamplona two weeks before the study abroad program begins.
+Students would need to arrive early in Spain to develop their Spanish language skills.
 (This 2-week course is optional for an additional cost.
 Refer to details listed under Program Costs)

 - Students of all majors can participate on this program